nearit/Android-SDK/docs/custom-bkg-notification.md

 </receiver>
 ```

-By combination of recievers and intent filters, you can customize only one kind of background notifications, or use 2 different receivers for the 2 cases.
+By combination of receivers and intent filters, you can customize only one kind of background notifications, or use 2 different receivers for the 2 cases.
-Remember that you can always programmatically check the action of an intent, inside `onReceive` in the receiver and inside `onHandleIntent` of the intent service with `intent.getAction()`.
+Remember that you can always programmatically check the action of an intent, inside `onReceive` in the receiver and inside `onHandleIntent` in the intent service with `intent.getAction()`.